andreondra/use/docs/dev_manual.rst

 Playing sounds
 ****************
-If your component want to play some sounds, you need to override :func:`Component::getSoundSampleSources()`.
+If your component wants to play some sounds, you need to override :func:`Component::getSoundSampleSources()`.
-This functions returns a vector of function which return normalized float amplitude value [-1,1] (miniaudio's ``ma_format_f32``) for two channels (left and right).
+This functions returns a vector of functions which return normalized float amplitude value [-1,1] (miniaudio's ``ma_format_f32``) for two channels (left and right).
 If your component has only a mono output, return the same value for both channels.
-Here is an example of a component which has only a single sound source:
+Here is an example of the method of a component which has only a single sound source:

 .. code-block:: cpp